How Texting College Students Improves Their Academic Journey

 McKinsey & Company–a global consulting company–mentions in this article that “It’s not enough to make customers happy with each individual interaction.”
 What they mean is that people are more likely to be pleased with their experience if they are consistently reached out to.

-In other words, the reinforcement of positive interactions strengthens both student outcomes and a student's experience.
-This is crucial now as today’s student is living in an "Amazon world."
-In turn, this sets expectations for their student experience.
-Texting college students, therefore, ensures consistency in your school's communication plan and enhances college students' academic experience.
+The reinforcement of positive interactions strengthens both student outcomes and a student's experience.
+Today’s student is living in an "Amazon world" and this sets expectations for their student experience.
+Texting college students across their student journey supports consistency in communication and enhances the academic experience.

 3 ways to implement consistency when texting college students

 Consider the number of offices that serves your students each semester - to name a few: financial aid, advising, parking or athletics departments.
 A wide variety of offices assist students across campus all with good intentions.

 Also, departments at schools are often built to serve and to support a multitude of students' needs.
 Each office has unique protocols that range from implementing federal laws to fostering equity.
 The average student does not understand or know that these offices or services exist – let alone if one of them will answer their specific need.

 The nomenclature, the variety of the departments and the broad range of services each department offers can create confusion for students.
 Thus, students may not reach out to an office or understand that an office can help them in a specific, unique way.

 Students' confusion is amplified by the different technology that each office uses.
 Students often don't know if they should use email, text, or another communication method to reach out to a specific office.
 To reduce confusion and improve the student experience, texting college students from a common platform ensures consistency across school departments.